 Dustin and Shelly Van Cleave spent almost 14 years planning, researching and developing their vision for an angus seedstock operation that is today a successful operation known as the VC3 Angus Ranch.
 After selling a family business, the couple embarked upon their dream to start the VC3 Angus Ranch in 2017.
-They had a rock-solid business plan in hand and felt good about securing financing to start the ranch.
+They had a rock-solid business plan in hand and felt good about securing a ranch loan.

 “We had worked on a business plan for years and felt like that was top notch,” said Dustin.
-With such a strong business plan, the couple was certain that financing would come easily.
+With such a strong business plan, the couple was certain that findind a ranch loan would come easily.
 “We really thought it was just going to be simple, but that was just naïve, I guess.”

 Working with their local banker, they had planned to pursue financing through the Farm Service Agency (FSA).
 “We knew we were going to use the FSA in conjunction with the bank on some guaranteed top loans,” Dustin related.
 “We approached the FSA and we were really shocked to find out they don’t speak the same language as a bank!
 The requirements for all the boxes that you have to check for each of them are so different.
 It was really overwhelming.”
 While the bank was encouraging about the credit-worthiness of their business plan, their banker suggested that if they planned to involve the FSA, they should speak to a loan packager.
 “I just could not imagine why we needed to do that because the bank could see it was a deal, our credit was great, we had plenty of money, and we had what we considered a very solid and safe business plan,” said Dustin.